-2.2 Site characterization
+2.3 Site characterization

 The applicant must describe the planned activities and provide data about the site characteristics in their application for a licence to prepare site for a DGR facility.
-Site characterization data demonstrates how radioactive waste will be contained and isolated from the environment over a geologically long timeframe and is supported by the post-closure safety case.
-The applicant begins collecting data before submitting a licence application and continues doing so throughout the lifecycle of the DGR facility.
+Site characterization data are used to develop an understanding of the site and how it is expected to evolve over time.
+It is essential information for assessing radioactive waste containment and isolation from the environment over a geologically long timeframe.
+Site characterization information is part of site evaluation and a component of the post-closure safety case.
+The applicant begins collecting data before submitting a licence application and continues doing so throughout the licensed phases of the DGR facility.